Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Introduction

-Several recent advancements have led to improvements in constitutive model calibration.
-For one, the use of digital image correlation (DIC) to collect rich full-field data through camera-based measurements has led to a paradigm shift in material characterization.
+Recent advancements have contributed to significant improvements in constitutive model calibration to attempt to address these shortcomings.
+The use of digital image correlation (DIC) to collect rich full-field data through camera-based measurements has led to a paradigm shift in material characterization.
 Also known by the community as Material Testing 2.0 (MT2.0) \cite{pierron2021towards}, full-field DIC data collected from complex testing configurations (specimen shape plus loading) has greatly improved the information content that can be garnered from a single experiment for model calibration \cite{jones2018parameter, jones2019investigation, paranjape2021probabilistic, seidl2022calibration, hamel2023calibrating, ilg2019constitutive, moussawi2013constitutive, bertin2016optimization, rossi2018general, bertin2016integrated, aquino2019design}.
 Moreover, researchers have developed several different methods---including Chebychev and Zernicke polynomials \cite{Wang2012,Berke2016,Silva2019,Sebastian2012,Wang2009,Wang2011} and various types of wavelets \cite{17salloum,Salloum:2018,Salloum:2020}---for decomposing the field data into a spectral domain in order to reduce the dimensionality of the data while retaining its rich information content.

-However, selection of the proper experimental configuration, or \emph{design}, which greatly influences the suitability of the data for model calibration, remains a challenging task.
-Thus, the second area of improvement for model calibration is the development of procedures for optimal experimental design within the context of solid mechanics.
-In general, there are two different approaches which have been adopted: 1) optimization of the geometry of the specimen \cite{thoby2022robustness, barroqueiro2020design, souto2016numerical, bertin2016optimization}, or 2) optimization of the load path of deformation \cite{villarreal2023design, ricciardi2024bayesian}.
-Both approaches use various techniques to construct an experiment which will yield the most useful data for model calibration, and, consequently, improve constitutive model calibrations and predictions.
+The availability of full-field measurements has led to various methods for identification of mechanical properties and parameters from this data \cite{avril2008overview}.
+Updating techniques, such as Finite Element Model Updating (FEMU) and Constitutive Equation Gap Method (CEGM), compute displacement and stress fields using finite element analysis and optimize a cost function to align computed results with experimental data.
+In contrast, non-updating methods like the Virtual Fields Method (VFM) and Equilibrium Gap Method (EGM) derive stress fields from measured displacements based on a postulated constitutive model, using equilibrium equations to solve for the desired parameters.
+Finally data-driven approaches, such as demonstrated in \cite{leygue2018data}, identify the strain-stress relationship of non-linear elastic materials without relying on a specific constitutive equation.
+These methods construct a database of strain-stress pairs from non-homogeneous strain fields, such as those obtained through DIC, to capture the material's mechanical response.